This chapter of our documentation is still in beta. We welcome feedback, corrections,

 protocols are necessarily consistent across all anthologies.

-Some features are customization.
+Some features are customizable.
 Anthologies write their own About pages and create their own menus.
 They can customize the look and brand of their

 static site using an anthology-specific Cascading Style Sheet (CSS).
 They have some